w3c/wai-tutorials/source/carousels/functionality.html.erb.md

   - 4.1.2
 ---

-Provide functionality to display the carousel items one at a time, and to allow users to browse through them.
-This functionality is added using scripting, based structure of the elements involved.
+Provide functionality using scripting to display the carousel items one at a time, and to allow users to browse through them.

 ## Displaying carousel items